Information Security

 7. OIT shall establish minimum baseline standards for passwords on all multi-user systems for which it has responsibility.
 These standards shall include minimum length, characteristics, and expiration cycles for all Resources.
 OIT’s responsibility for monitoring the overall security of the University’s information technology environment includes testing the strength of passwords on all multi-user systems.
 The computer access authentication solution standards established by OIT are available to campus users as part of the Procedures for Using Information Technology Resources at SMU on the University web site (http://www.smu.edu/OIT/Infosec/Password).

-8. In addition to complying with the requirements of this policy, Users are directed to University Policies 8.1, Acceptable Use, 4.4, Collection of Funds, 8.3 Mobile Equipment and Mobile Services, and 8.6, Institutional Data Governance for additional requirements.
+9. In addition to complying with the requirements of this policy, Users are directed to University Policies 8.1, Acceptable Use, 4.4, Collection of Funds, 8.3 Mobile Equipment and Mobile Services, and 8.6, Institutional Data Governance for additional requirements.

 6. Responsibilities

-3. User and managers of University administrative or academic units are responsible for the security of Resources, Personally Identifiable Information and University Data stored within their individual domains.
-Each User and each manager of a University administrative or academic unit is responsible for determining whether particular University Data must be maintained in confidence and, with the assistance of OIT, for implementing and enforcing restrictions on confidential University Data equivalent to the restrictions set forth in this policy with respect to Personally Identifiable Information.
+3. Users and managers of University administrative or academic units are responsible for the security of Resources, and University Data stored within their individual domains.
+Each User and each manager of a University administrative or academic unit is responsible for determining whether particular University Data must be maintained in confidence and, with the assistance of OIT, for implementing and enforcing appropriate safeguards consistent with this policy

-7. The Chief Security Officer (“CSO”), or a person designated by the Chief Information Officer (“CIO”), will establish and chair an Information Security Advisory Council that includes representation from Academic Affairs, the University Internal Auditor, Campus Services, Development and External Affairs, Student Affairs, and other divisions of the University.
+7. The Chief Information Security Officer (“CISO”), or a person designated by the Chief Information Officer (“CIO”), will establish and chair an Information Security Advisory Council that includes representation from Academic Affairs, the University Internal Auditor, Campus Services, Development and External Affairs, Student Affairs, and other divisions of the University.
 The ISAC shall meet regularly to review and recommend policy changes, additions or requests for exceptions.
-Each member of the Council will serve as a liaison to that member’s administrative or academic units and other units as assigned by the CSO for communication and training related to the Information Security Program.
+Each member of the Council will serve as a liaison to that member’s administrative or academic units and other units as assigned by the CISO for communication and training related to the Information Security Program.

-7. Protection of Personally Identifiable Information
+7. Protection of University Data

-1. Users will protect and safeguard against unlawful disclosure or unlawful use of any Personally Identifiable Information collected or maintained by the University in the regular course of business according to the Identity Theft Protection Program available at http://www.smu.edu/OIT/Infosec/Policy.
+2. Users will protect and safeguard against unlawful disclosure or unlawful use of any Personally Identifiable Information collected or maintained by the University in the regular course of business in accordance with University policies and applicable information security standards and procedures.

-2. Each University administrative or academic unit that collects or processes data will determine which Users may have access rights to Personally Identifiable Information.
+3. Each University administrative or academic unit that collects or processes data will determine which Users may have access rights to Personally Identifiable Information.
 Personally Identifiable Information will be stored in the minimum number of places possible to protect the Personally Identifiable Information, while continuing to conduct University business effectively and efficiently.
 Access to Resources and any other records or files containing Personally Identifiable Information is restricted to those who need such information to perform their job duties.

-3. Users must comply with the following requirements:
+4. Users must comply with the following requirements:

 2. Any member of the campus community who is contacted by individuals who identify themselves as law enforcement officers or otherwise request information for law enforcement purposes must direct the requestor to the University Police Department.
 See University Policy 1.9, Service of Subpoenas and Agency Requests, for Information.

-4. Personally Identifiable Information will be treated as follows:
+5. Personally Identifiable Information will be treated as follows:

 8. Research

-9. Questions
+10. Questions

 Appendix A: Definitions

-“Breach” means an unauthorized access to, unauthorized use of, or disclosure of unencrypted data or encrypted data along with the key used to decrypt the encrypted data that is capable of compromising the security, confidentiality, or integrity of Personally Identifiable Information.
+“Breach” means an unauthorized access to, unauthorized use of, or disclosure of unencrypted data or encrypted data along with the key used to decrypt the encrypted data that is capable of compromising the security, confidentiality, or integrity of University Data, including Personally Identifiable Information.
 A good faith but unauthorized acquisition of Personally Identifiable Information for lawful purposes is not considered a breach unless the information is used in an unauthorized manner or is subject to further unauthorized disclosure.

 “CIO” means the Chief Information Officer of the University.